Usman Ibrahim: Political career

 He had been a member of the Provincial Assembly of the Punjab from 1985 to 1999, and held the portfolio of Minister of Education of Punjab from 1990 to 1993.

-He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-95 (Gujranwala-I) in 2002 Pakistani general election, but was unsuccessful and lost the seat to a candidate of Pakistan Peoples Party.
+He ran for the seat of the National Assembly of Pakistan as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-95 (Gujranwala-I) in the 2002 Pakistani general election, but was unsuccessful and lost the seat to a candidate of Pakistan Peoples Party.

-He was elected to the National Assembly from Constituency NA-95 (Gujranwala-I) as a candidate of PML-N in 2008 Pakistani general election.
+He was elected to the National Assembly from Constituency NA-95 (Gujranwala-I) as a candidate of PML-N in the 2008 Pakistani general election.

-He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-95 (Gujranwala-I) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-95 (Gujranwala-I) in the 2013 Pakistani general election.

-In June 2013, he was appointed as the Minister of State for Housing and Works in the Nawaz Sharif cabinet.
+In June 2013, he was appointed the Minister of State for Housing and Works in the Nawaz Sharif cabinet.

 Ibrahim was made the state minister for Capital Administration and Development Division and was replaced by Tariq Fazal Chaudhry in November 2015 due to reason government was not satisfied with the performance of Ibrahim.
 He continued to serve as state minister without portfolio.
 He had ceased to hold ministerial office in July 2017 when the federal cabinet was disbanded following the resignation of Prime Minister Nawaz Sharif after Panama Papers case decision.

 Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan in August 2017, he was inducted into the federal cabinet of Abbasi.
 He was made the minister of state for law and Justice.
 In October 2017, he was made Minister of State for Human Rights.